Updated April 15, 2023

 DNS Records and DNS Queries

-Now that we know what a DNS Server is, lets take a look at how it work.
-A DNS Server consists of multiple things, but most importantly DNS records and DNS Queries.
-Lets take a look at them one by one:
+Now that we know what a DNS Server is let us look at how it works.
+A DNS Server consists of multiple things, but most importantly, DNS records and Queries.
+Let us take a look at them one by one:

-DNS records are just a list of resource records which define how the DNS system needs to work.
-A DNS system not only consists of the IP Address, but also the mail server and other records to point to.
-So, that for example say you have a website with the name of www.iamawesome.com, then you may need an email ID with something like email@example.com.
-So, again here, you need an IP Address as to where to point towards when the mail comes to the domain iamawesome.com, and this part is done by the DNS Records which configure the DNS Servers.
-DNS Records consists of a lot of things.
-I wont be going into detail, but I sure will list the important DNS records here:
+DNS records are just resource records that define how the DNS system needs to work.
+A DNS system consists of the IP address, mail server, and other records to point to.
+So, for example, say you have a website with the name www.iamawesome.co; then you may need an email ID with something like [email protected].Againn here, you need an IP Address as to where to point towards when the mail comes to the domain iamawesome.com, and the DNS Records do this part That configures the DNS Servers.
+DNS Records consist of a lot of things.
+I won’t be going into detail, but I sure will list the critical DNS records here: